Dates can be changed for individual groups.

 On this trip we will visit national parks, geological heritage sites, mines, quarries, caves, canyons and lakes.
 Our route passes through different landscapes, from glacial to semi-desert.
 We will visit the territories of potential Global Geoparks.
 This is an opportunity to see the entire geological history, from Precambrian to Holocene ages.
 Daily experts will make briefings about relief, geology, geological processes, in accessible language.
 During the trip you can see stunning landscapes, local cultural sights, accompanied by incredible wildlife and fascinating stories of people.
 During this field expedition, you will be able to participate in excursions to local historical sites, swim and have a boat trip in the Issyk-Kul Lake, go down to a real mine, and try national dishes.

 Our experts have significant professional experience acquired through many years of field expeditions and are well aware of the geology of the Tien-Shan, Pamir-Alay, not only in Kyrgyz territory, but also in Central Asia.
-The duration of the program is 22 days.
+The duration of the program is 20 days.
 The duration can be changed at the request of the participants.
-The total length of the route is about 3500 km.
+The total length of the route is about 3850 km.
 The most favorable time for the trip is May – September.
-Photos of the geological heritage of the Tian-Shan

 Topics for our geological excursions:

 - Tectonic evolution and structure of the Earth’s crust in the Tien-Shan, Pamir and adjacent regions of the Central Asian folded belt